-The effects of climate change and extreme weather in the past few years has companies looking a supply chains less as instruments of growth and more so as potentially fragile clusters that must be evaluated, managed and watched closely.
+The effects of climate change and extreme weather in the past few years have companies looking a supply chains less as instruments of growth and more as potentially fragile clusters that must be evaluated, managed and closely monitored.

 There are a growing number of examples where extreme weather is impacting supply chains, and supply chain experts say this should put on notice insurers, agents, risk managers and anyone else who may have to deal with the impending mess.

-With California experiencing its worst drought in decades, almond growers face a dire outlook heading to next year, as do the rest of the almond-dependent supply chain considering the state accounts for 80 percent of global almond supplies, which are used in myriad cereals and other foods.
+With California experiencing its worst drought in decades, almond growers face a dire outlook heading to next year, as do the rest of those in the almond-dependent supply chain in a state that accounts for 80 percent of global almond supplies.

 In fact, half the nation’s vegetables and fruits are grown in the drought-plagued state, and the USDA is projecting 3 to 6 percent increases in the prices of beef, poultry, dairy, fruit and vegetable products.

-If recent history is an example, food producers will soon be feeling the affect.
+If recent history is an example, food producers will soon be feeling the effect.

-A report from PricewaterhouseCoopers “Sustaining the supply chain,” offers as an example of supply chain disruption attributed to climate change the unusually prolonged drought in Russia during the summer of 2010.
+A report from PricewaterhouseCoopers, “Sustaining the supply chain,” offers as an example of supply chain disruption attributed to climate change and the unusually prolonged drought in Russia during the summer of 2010.